Even when you’re happy, your eyes are full of tears. They provide moisture and lubrication to help you see and keep your peepers comfortable.

 Sometimes, there's a lack of balance in your tear-flow system.
 Or your air conditioner, heater, or other things around you could dry out your tear film.
 Other causes include:

 How Are Dry Eyes Treated?

-- Artificial tear drops and ointments.
-The use of artificial teardrops is the primary treatment for dry eye.
-Artificial teardrops are available over the counter.
-No one drop works for everyone, so you might have to experiment to find the drop that works for you.
-If you have chronic dry eye, it is important to use the drops even when your eyes feel fine, to keep them lubricated.
-If your eyes dry out while you sleep, you can use a thicker lubricant, such as an ointment, at night and/or consider sleeping with air tight goggles that create a mini "moisture chamber" for your eyes.
+Artificial tear drops and ointments.
+This is the most common treatment.
+Many types of drops are available over the counter.
+No one product works for everyone, so you might have to try a few to figure out the one that’s right for you.
+If you have chronic dry eye, you need to use the drops even when your eyes feel fine, or they won’t stay wet enough.
+If your eyes dry out while you sleep, you can use a thick product, like an ointment, at night.
+You might think about sleeping with airtight goggles on.
+They'll create a mini "moisture chamber" for your eyes.

-- Lipiflow.
-Lipiflow is a medical device that uses heat and pressure on the eyelids to unclog blocked glands.
-These glands produce oil as part of the tear film.
-The oil lubricates the eye and prevents the tears from evaporating.
+Lipiflow.
+This medical device uses heat and pressure to unclog blocked glands on your eyelids.
+These glands produce the oil in your tears.
+It keeps your eye moist and prevents your tears from evaporating.

 Testosterone cream.
 Dry eye can be related to a lack of testosterone in the oil glands on your eyelids.
 The doctor might give you a testosterone cream that you apply to your eyelids.
 It can help your oil glands work better.

 Lifitegrast (Xiidra).
 These drops are taken twice daily to kick-start tear production.